David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 Please do **NOT** use the feature request to include any problems associated with errors.
 Instead use the bug report for error issues.

 ## Docker
+### Single Stash Docker Installation
+- **Note:** This section is for users who have a single instance of Stash Docker installed, and do NOT have Stash installed on the host machine.
 - FileMonitor requires watchdog module in order to work.
 Although the watchdog module loads and runs on Docker, it fails to function because Docker fails to report file changes.
 - FileMonitor can work with Docker Stash setup if it's executed externally on the host OS.
 Start FileMonitor on the command line and pass the Stash URL and --docker.
 - Example1: